Broad Appeal Specialty Housing (BASH)

 Less turnover means fewer evictions, less repair and cleaning costs, lower overall property management costs, and, of course, less lost revenue from vacancies.
 Because of high transaction costs and the impact of zeros on numerical averages, it does not take a large reduction in turnover to create a large increase in profit, particularly because turnover and vacancy costs come directly from marginal profit.

-BASH benefits tenants.
+BASH benefits residents.

 BASH benefits the vulnerable and underserved.